sean-abbott/pi-k8s/README.md

 * automate arm64 builds of the etcd operator
     * https://github.com/estesp/manifest-tool  this is used with docker hub to do multi-arch images.
 An [example usage](https://github.com/rook/rook/blob/master/build/release/Makefile#L179)

-## Things I'd like to work better / figure out better
-* Looks like I'm gonna end up giving half my network to k8s so that I can use metallb, but I probably am ALSO gonna be using ingress controllers for most of the services, so that means that half my IP addresses are gonna be wasted.
-If I start really enjoying PIoT (Private Internet of Things), then that's likely to cost me later.

 ## Notes
 * pi based multi-arch images: https://github.com/raspbernetes/multi-arch-images